loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step2_Currying.md

 ## Currying

-Currying is the technique of breaking down a function which takes multiple arguments into a series of functions, each taking one or more of those arguments.
+Currying is the technique of breaking down a function that takes multiple arguments into a series of functions, each taking one or more of those arguments.

 Therefore, we can write `const sum = (a, b) => a + b` as: